celestiaorg/docs/developers/blobstream-rollups.md

 To build an optimistic rollup that uses Celestia as a DA layer, the following constructions can be inspired by.

-### Optimistic rollups that uses a sequence of spans
+### Optimistic rollups that use a sequence of spans

 Optimistic rollups can post their data in Celestia, then in the rollup settlement contract, they can reference optimistically that data using a [sequence of spans](#sequence-of-spans).